 “leg.”
 As threads get longer, walkers can refer to (for example) a

-Threads must be walked in one
+Threads can be walked in any

 8. A walker can walk as short a distance